GCSE Revision Guide 2026: Evidence-Based Strategies That Work

 The Spacing Effect

-Your brain prioritises memories that you’ve recalled multiple times over extended periods.
-When you space out your reviews, you’re signalling to your brain that this information is important and should be retained long-term.
+Your brain prioritises memories you’ve recalled multiple times over extended periods.
+When you space out reviews, you’re signalling to your brain that this information matters and should be retained long-term.

-Cramming can work for short-term recall (the exam tomorrow), but the information disappears quickly.
-Spaced repetition builds knowledge that lasts.
+Cramming can work for short-term recall.
+The exam tomorrow, maybe.
+But the information disappears quickly.
+Spaced repetition builds knowledge that lasts — and GCSEs test a lot of content.

 How to Implement Spaced Repetition

-Start early: Spaced repetition only works if you have time between reviews.
-Starting revision in Year 11 instead of April gives you months of spacing.
+Start early.
+This only works if you have time between reviews.
+Starting revision in Year 11 instead of April gives you months of spacing — students who leave it until Easter are basically locked into cramming whether they like it or not.

-Use a system: Digital tools like Anki schedule reviews automatically.
+Use a system.
+Digital tools like Anki schedule reviews automatically.
 If you prefer paper, use a box system: new cards in box 1, cards you get right move to box 2, and so on.
-Review box 1 daily, box 2 every other day, etc.
+Review box 1 daily, box 2 every other day, box 3 twice a week.
+Sounds complicated, takes about two days to get used to.

-Be consistent: Short daily sessions beat long weekly sessions.
+Be consistent.
+Short daily sessions beat long weekly sessions.
 20 minutes every day is better than 3 hours on Sunday.
+Not close.

-Trust the process: At first, spaced repetition feels inefficient.
+Trust the process.
+At first, spaced repetition feels inefficient.
 You’re reviewing “easy” cards and not spending enough time on hard ones.
-But the scheduling algorithm knows what it’s doing—trust it.
+But the scheduling algorithm knows what it’s doing.

-For a deeper dive, see our guide to spaced repetition for GCSE exams.
+For a deeper look, see our guide to spaced repetition for GCSE exams.

 Creating an Effective Revision Timetable